 - Integrate more effectively with the U.S. Marine Corps; cooperation is insufficient.
 The Marines and the Surface Force together are a mobile, lethal, flexible instrument of national power, unequalled in reach and scope.

-- Focus on the fundamentals of Surface Warfare by standing up the Naval Surface Warfighting Development Center (NSWDC) and proliferating Surface Weapons Tactics Instructors (WTI) in key billets throughout the Force, throughout all of our core competencies.
+- Focus on the fundamentals of Surface Warfare by standing up the Naval Surface Warfighting Development Center (NSMWDC) and proliferating Surface Warfare Tactics Instructors (WTI) in key billets throughout the Force, throughout all of our core competencies.

 - Distribute lethality throughout the Fleet, increasing combat power on each ship while ensuring those ships are more capable of operating in dispersed and network-denied environments.